fieldtrip/website/tutorial/beamformer.md

 ## Preprocessing

 The aim is to identify the sources of oscillatory activity in the beta band.
 From the section time-frequency analysis we have identified 18 Hz as the center frequency for which the power estimates should be calculated.
 We seek to compare the activation in the post-stimulus to the activation in the pre-stimulus interval.
 We first use **[ft_preprocessing](/reference/ft_preprocessing)** and **[ft_redefinetrial](/reference/ft_redefinetrial)** to extract relevant data.
-It is important that the length of each data piece is the length of a fixed number of oscillatory cycles.
+It is important that the length of each data piece matches an integer number of oscillatory cycles.
 Here 9 cycles are used resulting in a 9/18 Hz = 0.5 s time window.
 Thus, the post-stimulus time-window range between 0.8 to 1.3 s and the pre-stimulus interval between -0.5 to 0.0 s (see Figure 1).

 {% include image src="/assets/img/tutorial/beamformer/tfrbmf.png" width="700" %}